Joint Venture Registration in India

 In the form of Unincorporated entities like Partnership or contractual agreement.

-Joint Venture Registration in the form of Corporate Entity
+Joint Venture Registration in India in the form of Corporate Entity

 When the intention is to create joint venture registration in India in the form of a company, it can be done in 2 ways: